-CBD influences the release of neurotransmitters in the brain which impact pain, anxiety, sleep and other functions.
+CBD influences the release of neurotransmitters in the brain which impact pain, anxiety, sleep, and other functions.

 Factors That Influence Detoxing from CBD

 Regardless of gender, CBD is generally believed to have an elimination half-life of one to two days.
-This means that half of the dose leaves the body in this time.
+This means that half of the dose leaves the body at this time.
 But how long it lasts is not the same for everyone.
 Unique factors that determine how quickly CBD is expelled include:

-- Weight – CBD is fat soluble and is stored in fatty tissue
+- Weight – CBD is fat-soluble and is stored in fatty tissue

 - Frequency of use – CBD can accumulate in your system